alexalemi/blog.alexalemi.com/kl-is-all-you-need.md

 $$ I[p;q] \equiv \int dx\, p(x) \log \frac{p(x)}{q(x)} \geq 0, $$

-which I'll leave as an exercise to the reader, or you can see a proof in the <a href="kl.html#non-negative-proof">previous post</a>.
+which I'll leave as an exercise to the reader, or you can see a proof in the <a href="kl.html#nonnegative">previous post</a>.
 In the context of our interpretation of KL divergence as an expected weight of evidence, the non-negativity of KL divergence means, essentially, that the world can't lie to us.
 If we are trying to decide between two hypotheses, and one of them happens to be correct, we have to, we must, we have to, we must, on average, be pushed in the direction of the correct hypothesis.
+Even the Devil can't construct a $q \neq p$ that we would be led to believe after seeing enough samples from $p$.

 The other property we'll use is the *monotonicity* of the KL divergence.
 This is a generalized version of the [data processing inequality](https://en.wikipedia.org/wiki/Data_processing_inequality).
 If we perform some kind of processing on our random variables, it should only make it harder to discern between two hypotheses, not easier.
 In particular, the version we'll need today concerns *marginalization*, if I have two joint distributions defined on two random variables, it always has to be the case that the KL divergence between their two marginals must be less than or equal to the joint KL:
 $$ \int dx\, dy\, p(x,y) \log \frac{p(x,y)}{q(x,y)} \geq \int dx\, p(x) \log \frac{p(x)}{q(x)}, $$
 which is easy to show if you decompose $p(x,y) = p(x) p(y|x)$ and use the fact that all KL divergences (including the conditional $I[p(y|x);q(y|x)] \geq 0$ are non-negative.

-Again, in terms of our current interpretation, this makes sense, if I have some beliefs defined over several variables, if I only get to observe some subset of them, it should be harder for me to discern the beliefs.
+Again, in terms of our current interpretation, this makes sense.
+If I have some beliefs defined over several variables, if I only get to observe some subset of them, it should be harder for me to discern the beliefs.
 The less I look at, the less I see.

 ## Universal Recipe